ganeshkbhat/noserver-expressjs/README.md

 ### Allowed methods to fetch

-Allowed methods to fetch from `expressInstance.getHandler`, `expressInstance.getHandlers`, or `expressInstance.getHandlerWithMiddlewares` or returned when method `all` is used.
+Allowed methods to fetch from `expressInstance.getHandler`, `expressInstance.getHandlers`, or `expressInstance.getHandlerWithMiddlewares` or all methods returned when method `all` is used.

 ```
 [